CiscoDevNet/catalystwan/README.md

 [![Python-Supported](https://img.shields.io/static/v1?label=Python&logo=Python&color=3776AB&message=3.8%20|%203.9%20|%203.10%20|%203.11%20|%203.12)](https://www.python.org/)

-Cisco Catalyst SD-WAN SDK is a package for creating simple and parallel automatic requests via official Manager API.
+Cisco Catalyst WAN SDK is a package for creating simple and parallel automatic requests via official Manager API.
 It is intended to serve as a multiple session handler (provider, provider as a tenant, tenant).
 The library is not dependent on environment which is being run in, you just need a connection to any Manager.

 ## Installation
 ```console